Dirac integral equations for dielectric and plasmonic scattering: Introduction

 It is important to note that in the energy norm, the essential spectra of $K_{\rm d}$ and $K_{\rm m}$ are subsets of $(-1,1)$.
 If considering instead the $L_2(\bdy \Omega)$ norm, then on domains in $\R^2$ with one corner, the essential spectrum of $K_{\rm d}$ is a lying ``figure eight'', centered around $0$.
 See Fabes, Jodeit and Lewis~\cite{FabesJodeitLewis:77} and the final comments and \eqref{eq:eight} in the present paper.

 \item Although our main concern is wavenumbers $k_\pm\ne 0$, it is important to have a good behaviour of the BIEs as frequency $\omega\to 0$.
 Typical problems which can occur are dense-mesh low-frequency breakdown and topological low-frequency breakdown.
 We refer to \cite{VicGreFer18,EpsteinGreengardONeil:19} for a more detailed discussion and for BIEs that are immune to such low-frequency breakdown, and remark that this immunity is shared by the Dirac BIEs presented in Section~\ref{sec:matrixform}.
 One reason for this is that our four densities include the gradient of the field in $\R^2$ and our eight densities include the electric and the magnetic fields in $\R^3$, so that no numerical differentiation is needed.
 Moreover, if $k_\pm\to 0$ with $\hat k$ constant in \eqref{eq:2DDiracequ} or \eqref{eq:3DDiracequ}, then $P,P',N,N'$ are all constant whereas the Cauchy singular integral operators $E_{k_\pm}$ converge to $E_0$ in operator norm.
-The proof that the limit operator is invertible is outlined in Remark~\ref{rem:lowfreq}.
+That the limit Dirac BIE does not have any false eigenwavenumbers, for fixed $0<|\hat k|<\infty$ as $k_\pm\to 0$, is shown in \cite[Sec.
+7]{HelsingKarlssonRosen:20}.

 We remark that BIEs derived from the Picard system \cite{TaskinenYlaOijala:06,TaskinenVanska:07} do not suffer from dense-mesh low-frequency breakdown, but are known to have false/near-false eigenwavenumbers.
 See \cite[p.~163]{VicGreFer18} for an excellent survey of such ``charge-current formulations''.
 Note that the Picard equation~\cite[eq.~(45)]{TaskinenVanska:07} is the Dirac equation~\eqref{eq:dirac} written in matrix form, and that the BIEs \cite[eqs.~(43),(44)]{TaskinenVanska:07} are $8\times 8$ systems of the second kind with single and double potential type operator blocks.
 Thus there is much formal resemblance with the Dirac BIE, but the real difference lies in the precise choice of parameters made in the present paper. \end{itemize}